mezhanglei/react-easy-formrender/README.md

 - Component structure: `Form` component and `RenderFormChildren` (`Form` component is responsible for the value of the form, `RenderFormChildren` component is responsible for the rendering of the form)
 - Component description: `properties` as properties for rendering forms, supporting arrays, objects and nesting, each node in `properties` contains the configuration of the form field properties and the configuration of the form controls (`type`, `props` and `typeRender`)
 - Component rendering: a `Form` component can support multiple `RenderFormChildren` components rendering internally
+- Component linkage: Except for individual properties (`properties`, etc.), all properties in a component can support string expressions to describe linkage conditions.

 # version log
 - v6.x
   6.x has two major updates from v5.x.
+  - 6.2.5 Enhancing and adjusting the usage of string expressions, and adding a new description of how to use string expressions in this document.
   - 6.2 adapt the underlying `react-easy-formcore` library to path systems above `4.x`, fix the `useFormValues` bug.
   - The component is split into `Form` and `RenderFormChildren` components, the `Form` component handles the form values, the `RenderFormChildren` renders the form based on the information provided, a `Form` component can wrap multiple `RenderFormChildren` components, if multiple ` RenderFormChildren` components have the same properties as each other, the later will override the previous
   - ~~`schema`~~ properties are flattened, so you need to use `properties` to render the form instead, and ~~`onSchemaChange`~~ needs to be replaced with `onPropertiesChange`